mitmproxy/mitmproxy/README.rst

     ./dev.sh  # "powershell .\dev.ps1" on Windows

-The *dev* script will create a `virtualenv`_ environment in a directory called "venv3.5", and install all mandatory and optional dependencies into it.
+The *dev* script will create a `virtualenv`_ environment in a directory called "venv" and install all mandatory and optional dependencies into it.
 The primary mitmproxy components - mitmproxy and pathod - are installed as "editable", so any changes to the source in the repository will be reflected live in the virtualenv.